Skip to Main Content

 If you would like your organization to provide information regarding available courses and programs, please contact us.
 We are happy to speak to you about your needs and customize information for you which may include custom training, personalized courses, or degree options specific to your organization.

-Students Not Seeking Degrees or Certificates
+Students Not Seeking Degrees Or Certificates

 Enrollment in selected subjects is available to adults who wish to complete these courses for the purpose of personal enrichment.
 These students are classified as special subject students and can register for classes for no more than two quarters.